Leon Levy and Shelby White Court Provides Dramatic Centerpiece for Display of the Metropolitan's World-Renowned Classical Art Collection

 The reinstallation of this room was made possible by Sir David Gibbons, in honor of Lully Lorentzen, Lady Gibbons.

-Painted just a few decades later, the frescoes from the imperial villa at Boscotrecase (mid-Augustan, ca. 11 B.C.) favor surface ornamentation.
+Painted just a few decades later, the frescoes from the imperial villa at Boscotrecase (Roman, Augustan, last decade of first century B.C.) favor surface ornamentation.
 In some panels, mythological scenes are set amidst the vegetation, rocks, sea, and sky characteristic of the nearby Bay of Naples.

 In the Black Room, monochrome backgrounds provide a stark contrast to elaborate architectural and whimsical vegetal patterns.
 Painted by artists working for the imperial household – the villa was built by Agrippa, friend of the Emperor Augustus and husband of his daughter, Julia – the frescoes are executed according to the most sophisticated style and highest artistic standards of the time.
 The villa was partially excavated between 1903 and 1905 after its accidental discovery during work on a railway.